nicolas-van/pygreen/README.markdown

 ### How to avoid some mako templates files to be generated?

 This is a common case if you use inheritance or macros.
-To avoid files to be generated when using pygreen serve, name them with the .mako extension.
+To avoid files to be generated when using pygreen gen, name them with the .mako extension.
 They will not be exported.

 ### I miss feature XYZ, can you add it?